Skip to content

 But now there’s another way.

-The collection of economic ideas that has persisted as an alternative, like heroic cockroaches after a Keynesian ideological Armageddon, is called Austrian economics.
-Austrian economic thinking has been carried forth by small groups of devotees to the academic tradition of Mises, Hayek, and Rothbard, political bands like the Libertarians of the United States and speculators like the gold bugs.
+The collection of economic ideas that have persisted as an alternative, like heroic cockroaches after a Keynesian ideological Armageddon, is called Austrian economics.
+Austrian economic thinking has been carried forth by small groups of devotees to the academic tradition of Mises, Hayek, and Rothbard, political bands like the Libertarians of the United States, and speculators like the gold bugs.

 I ran a Twitter poll earlier this week to ask Bitcoiners about when they first started learning Austrian economic ideas, before or after they discovered Bitcoin.